-The Disability Access Center at Western Washington University recognizes the systemic inequality of access to healthcare in our society and the role culture plays when experiencing disability.
-If you are unable to procure documentation or are unsure about what qualifies as a disability, please contact our office.
+The Disability Access Center recognizes the systemic inequality of access to healthcare in our society and the role culture plays when experiencing disability.
+If you are unable to procure supporting third-party documentation, or are unsure about what qualifies as a disability, please contact our office.

-Typically the Disability Access Center (DAC) requests that students provide documentation from a qualified healthcare professional that describes the disability and/or health condition, and explains the functional impact on the student’s academic experiences.
+The Disability Access Center (DAC) may request that students provide supporting third-party documentation from a qualified healthcare professional that describes the disability and/or health condition, and explains the functional impact on the student’s academic experiences.
 If you have questions about whether documentation will be required for you, please call or stop in for drop-in hours.

 Below is documentation information applying for WWU only.
 Please note other colleges or testing agencies will have their own guidelines or requirements.